 Find out more about our Shield gas product

 Lighting is the second largest contributor to energy usage in the office and has the potential to make significant savings on the bill.
 Just by replacing standard fluorescent tubes with slim-line ones or standard light bulbs with energy saving fluorescent bulbs could create a saving of up to 75 per cent.

 The single easiest way to save money on your energy bill: switch supplier.
 The problem with this is that sometimes it’s difficult to understand whether a different deal would have more value for your business.
 As a rule, you should be clear on two things:

 • When your energy contract ends• What’s included in your tariff

 Armed with these two fundamental pieces of information, you should be able to decipher the various deals more easily and pick out the most appropriate ones for you.
-However, it’s easy to get bogged down in jargon, so for more help understanding what you’re paying for, check out the Gazprom energy guide.

 If your business energy contract is coming up for renewal, why not make the switch to Gazprom Energy?
 With our simple 5 step switching process, you could be just a few clicks away from your next energy deal.
 To find out more, give the Gazprom Energy team a call today on 0161 837 3395 or visit our contact us page.